PONTBSCommon/vm-psim/README.md

 ## General Information
 - The main administrator user is `vagrant`, the password is `vagrant`.
 - The password for the `Administrator` account is also `vagrant`.
 However, you shouldn't need to use it, since `vagrant` is an admin.
+- You can reach your vagrant machine at `{MACHINE_NAME}.printeron.local`, for you convenience the domain and IP are printed when any vagrant command is executed.

 ### Updating your base box
+> ***Only do this step if you are notified on slack of a new base box version.***

 To update your base box.
 Open a powershell window, and navigate to the vm-psim folder. run the command:
 ``` Powershell